robonxt-ai/BASE.001/README.md

 # Arduino-Humanoid
 Code for SainSmart 17-DOF Humanoid Robot Kit.
-Powered by Arduino MEGA.
+Powered by Arduino C++, Fueled by imagination and passion.
 More to come soon